DataFire/Integrations/integrations/generated/opendatasoft/README.md

 Provides links for:
 * catalog, your domain's list of datasets
-* opendatasoft, all datasets on the OpenDataSoft network
+* opendatasoft, all datasets on the Opendatasoft network